uawds/SanghoonJunWater.github.io/_pages/about.md

 ## A short introduction
 I am a Ph.D.
-Candidate in the University of Arizoan.
+Candidate in the University of Arizona.
 I am currently working as a research assistant in the Department of Civil and Architectural Engineering and Mechnanics  <a href="https://caem.engineering.arizona.edu//" target="_blank" rel="noopener noreferrer">UofA_CAEM</a>.
 <br/><img src='/images/WRC_20211217.png' width="100%" height="100%" alt="WRC_UNSW" class="center">

 <b>RESEARCH EXPERTISE AND INTEREST:</b>